dart-lang/site-www/src/tools/pub/cmd/pub-deps.md

 ### `--[no-]dev`

-Prints all package dependencies, including dev dependencies.
+By default, prints all dependencies, including dev dependencies (`--dev`).
-Dev dependencies are included by default.
+To remove dev dependencies, use `--no-dev`.

 ### `--executables`